RuwinX/Memory-Game/README.md

 # Memory-Game
 A simple memory game implementation in Python.
 There are two versions.
 A text version as well as a GUI version using pygame

+Rules implemented for GUI version:

+1. Board Size is fixed as a 6 x 6 grid
+2. Single player only.
+3. Game ends when all the matches are found.

+There is also a windows Executable for the game generated via pyinstaller.
+To run the game standalone, download all the files from the repo and run the gameExectuable.exe from within the /src/ subfolder.

 Rules implemented for text version:

 1. It is a multi-player game